liyasthomas/lvr/README.md

 ### Features :sparkles:

-:eyeglasses: **Virtual Reality made simple**: A-Frame handles the 3D and WebVR boilerplate required to get running across platforms including mobile, desktop, Vive, and Rift.
+:eyeglasses: **Virtual Reality made simple**: Lvr handles the 3D and WebVR boilerplates required to get running across platforms including mobile, desktop, Vive, and Rift.
+It works on any phone with [webgl](https://caniuse.com/#feat=webgl) and [webrtc](https://caniuse.com/#feat=stream).

 :heart: **Declarative HTML**: HTML is easy to read and copy-and-paste.
-Since A-Frame can be used from HTML, A-Frame is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, kids.
+Since Lvr can be used from HTML, Lvr is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, kids.
 It is completely open source and free of charge!

-:electric_plug: **Entity-Component Architecture**: A-Frame is a powerful framework on top of three.js, providing a declarative, composable, reusable entity-component structure for three.js.
-While A-Frame can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, WebVR, and WebGL.
+:electric_plug: **Entity-Component Architecture**: Lvr is a powerful framework on top of [three.js](https://github.com/mrdoob/three.js), providing a declarative, composable, reusable entity-component structure.
+While Lvr can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, WebVR, and WebGL.

-:zap: **Performance**: Lvr is a thin framework on top of A-Frame and [AR.js](https://github.com/jeromeetienne/AR.js).
+:zap: **Performance**: Lvr is a thin framework on top of [AR.js](https://github.com/jeromeetienne/AR.js) and [A-Frame](https://github.com/aframevr/aframe).
 Although A-Frame uses the DOM, A-Frame does not touch the browser layout engine.
 Performance is a top priority, being battle-tested on highly interactive WebVR experiences.
 It runs efficiently even on mobile phones!

 :globe_with_meridians: **Cross-Platform**: Build VR applications for Vive, Rift, Daydream, GearVR, and Cardboard.
 Don't have a headset or controllers?
 No problem!
-A-Frame still works on standard desktop and smartphones.
+Lvr still works on standard desktop and smartphones.
 It is a pure web solution, so no installation required.
 Full JavaScript based on three.js + jsartoolkit5.

-:mag: **Visual Inspector**: A-Frame provides a built-in visual 3D inspector with a workflow similar to a browser's developer tools and interface similar to Unity.
-Open up any A-Frame scene and hit `<ctrl> + <alt> + i`.

-:runner: **Features**: Hit the ground running with A-Frame's built-in components such as geometries, materials, lights, animations, models, raycasters, shadows, positional audio, tracked controllers.
-Get even further with community components such as particle systems, physics, multiuser, oceans, mountains, speech recognition, or teleportation!
-It works on any phone with [webgl](https://caniuse.com/#feat=webgl) and [webrtc](https://caniuse.com/#feat=stream).

 ---